×

 Health Sciences Campus

-I returned to Loyola after residency and began her primary care practice in Maywood through the Department of Family Medicine.
+I returned to Loyola after residency and began my primary care practice in Maywood through the Department of Family Medicine.
 My clinical interests include women’s health, children’s health, preventive medicine and chronic disease management.
-I also has experience in the care of diverse populations, including the care of Spanish-speaking patients.
-In addition to my dedication to patient care, I am an Associate Professor and holds several leadership roles at the Stritch School of Medicine, directing the Center for Community and Global Health, which focuses on reducing health disparities through developing students’ skills in the care of underserved populations.
-I am also an Assistant Dean in the Office of Medical Education, and is dedicated to preparing the next generation of physicians.
+I also have experience in the care of diverse populations, including Spanish-speaking patients.
+In addition to my dedication to patient care, I am an Associate Professor and hold several leadership roles at the Stritch School of Medicine, including founding director of the Center for Community and Global Health, which focuses on reducing health disparities through developing students’ skills in the care of underserved populations.
+I am also an Assistant Dean in the Office of Medical Education.

 Education